 The Vector Institute is building an AI workforce to drive the competitiveness of Ontario-based companies and labs and to strengthen Ontario’s position as a global destination in AI.
 The Vector Scholarship in Artificial Intelligence, valued at $17,500, helps to attract the best and brightest students to study in AI-related master’s programs in Ontario.
 There are currently over 20 master’s programs in Ontario recognized by the Vector Institute for equipping graduates with AI skills and competencies sought by industry.
 These include new and expanded programs in core technical and complementary areas such as business and health.
 By providing an increasing number of students and graduates with meaningful professional development and linking them to compelling internship and career opportunities through the Vector Digital Talent Hub, the Vector Institute is positioning Ontario to lead the way in AI adoption.

-Students and alumni* have access to Vector’s Digital Talent Hub.
+- Create a Profile on the Vector Digital Talent Hub.
+The platform features internship and full-time roles from over 50 organizations including Vector industry sponsors, health partners, universities and start ups.
 Users can browse and apply to AI job postings, set up automated job alerts, and upload their profile details for employers to contact them regarding career opportunities.
-Students and alumni* are welcome to Create a Profile.

 *including students and graduates from Vector-recognized programs, recipients of the Vector Scholarship in Artificial Intelligence, as well as researchers affiliated with Vector Faculty Members and Faculty Affiliates.